raspberrypi/documentation/CONTRIBUTING.md

 ## Licensing

-The documentation is under a [Creative Commons Attribution-Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license.
-By contributing content to this repository you are agreeing to place your contributions under this license.
+The documentation is under a [Creative Commons Attribution-Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) licence.
+By contributing content to this repository you are agreeing to place your contributions under this licence.